granddivino/Unhinged/readme.txt

  earlier in the day.
 Karen sees some children playing in the street in the cul-de-sac.

  Question: Those kids look like little troublemakers, what does Karen do?
- Choice G: Go out there and give the kids a piece of your mind.
- Choice H: Call the cops on the children.
+ Choice G: Go out there and give the kids a piece of your mind. +2 points Choice H: Call the cops on the children. +5 points

  Scenario 5:
  (Result of choice D)